-There are five appendices.
+There are seven appendices.
 Appendix I is the most important one for new users: it describes how to connect the receiver to your PC, and how to install and run the software.
+Appendix II is a guide to help users set up their modem for use with the remote system.

-Appendix II is a trouble-shooting guide, and contains descriptions of common problems and their solutions.
+Appendix III is a trouble-shooting guide, and contains descriptions of common problems and their solutions.